mahnazfallahh/student-management-system/README.md

 Detail how sqlalchemy is utilized within my project:
 In student system management, the SQLAlchemy library is leveraged extensively to interact with the PostgreSQL database, manage data models, and perform database operations efficiently.
 SQLAlchemy provides an Object-Relational Mapping (ORM) approach that allows you to work with database records as Python objects.

+### Docker

+In student system management, Docker is employed to create containerized environments that encapsulate the application, its dependencies, and services in a consistent and isolated manner.
+Docker simplifies deployment, enhances portability, and streamlines development across different environments.

 ### Descriptors

 the purpose of descriptors in my project, focusing on how they are used for data validation or customization: